saurabhashok/SimulateETL/README.md

 Configuration
 To configure the project, you need to set the following environment variables:

-MYSQL_HOST: Hostname or IP address of the MySQL server.
+- MYSQL_HOST: Hostname or IP address of the MySQL server
-MYSQL_USER: MySQL username.
+- MYSQL_USER: MySQL username
-MYSQL_PASSWORD: MySQL password.
+- MYSQL_PASSWORD: MySQL password
-MYSQL_DB: Name of the MySQL database.
+- MYSQL_DB: Name of the MySQL database
-REDSHIFT_HOST: Hostname or endpoint of your Amazon Redshift cluster.
+- REDSHIFT_HOST: Hostname or endpoint of your Amazon Redshift cluster
-REDSHIFT_PORT: Port number for the Redshift database.
+- REDSHIFT_PORT: Port number for the Redshift database
-REDSHIFT_DB: Name of the Redshift database.
+- REDSHIFT_DB: Name of the Redshift database
-REDSHIFT_USER: Redshift username.
+- REDSHIFT_USER: Redshift username
-REDSHIFT_PASSWORD: Redshift password.
+- REDSHIFT_PASSWORD: Redshift password

 Running the Code
 Clone this repository to your local machine.